Capt. J.R. Waits (me!) or one of my partnered licensed captains will be your guide for an exciting day on

 We now have two boats to fish out

-of, the "Fish Call" or the "Trophy Hunter."
+of, the "Fish Call" and the "Trophy Hunter."
 The "Fish Call" is a 2010

 designed to fish extremely shallow water yet offer a comfortable ride.